 Legal cases with fixed pricing, standardized processes, and firm timelines

-When there is a divorce between married couples, an important issue pertaining to the custody of child arises.
+When there is a divorce between married couples, an important issue pertaining to the custody of a child arises.
 Child custody is a delicate and sensitive issue.
 The Court has to look into various factors prior to granting custody of the child to one of the parents.
-Factors like financial status, lifestyle, understanding with the child and the ability to fulfil the educational, social and other needs of the child play an important role.
+Factors like financial status, lifestyle, understanding with the child and the ability to fulfill the educational, social and other needs of the child play an important role.
 However, the primary importance has been given to the ‘welfare of the child’.

 There are various types of child custody: -